-In March 1863, a man known only as Gordon escaped from slavery on a Louisiana plantation and after a harrowing journey found safety among Union soldiers encamped at Baton Rouge.
+In March 1863, a man known only as Peter escaped from slavery on a Louisiana plantation and after a harrowing journey found safety among Union soldiers encamped at Baton Rouge.
 Before enlisting in a black regiment, he was examined by military doctors, who discovered horrific scarring on his back—the result of a vicious whipping by his former overseer.
-This photograph documenting Gordon’s condition created a sensation when it reached the public and quickly became one of the most powerful proofs of slavery’s brutality.
+This photograph documenting Peter’s condition created a sensation when it reached the public and quickly became one of the most powerful proofs of slavery’s brutality.
 As one journalist declared, “This Card Photograph should be multiplied by 100,000 and scattered over the States.
 It tells the story in a way that even Mrs. [Harriet Beecher] Stowe can not approach, because it tells the story to the eye.”

-On Independence Day 1863, in the immediate aftermath of the Battle of Gettysburg, Harper’s Weekly featured several articles concerning recent action in the field by black troops fighting for the Union cause, including an account of Gordon’s escape from bondage and his subsequent military service.
-Based on photographs, the images accompanying the article documented Gordon’s metamorphosis from fugitive slave to U.S. soldier, punctuated by a view of his horribly scarred back.
+On Independence Day 1863, in the immediate aftermath of the Battle of Gettysburg, Harper’s Weekly featured several articles concerning recent action in the field by black troops fighting for the Union cause, including an account of Peter’s escape from bondage and his subsequent military service.
+Based on photographs, the images accompanying the article documented Peter’s metamorphosis from fugitive slave to U.S. soldier, punctuated by a view of his horribly scarred back.

-Sergeant Gordon was reported to have fought bravely in the Union assault on Port Hudson in July 1863, as part of General Benjamin F. Butler’s Louisiana Native Guards, a regiment made up entirely of free black recruits.
+Sergeant Peter was reported to have fought bravely in the Union assault on Port Hudson in July 1863, as part of General Benjamin F. Butler’s Louisiana Native Guards, a regiment made up entirely of free black recruits.
 Nothing further is known about his life.

 Learning to Look